Skip to main content

 • a communication campaign that shows volunteers, staff and beneficiaries that it is safe to make reports

-• an e-mail address, contact number or other way through which people can make anonymous disclosures.
+• an email address, contact number or other way through which people can make anonymous disclosures.

 In the event of a suspected incident, your charity needs act promptly to understand what might have happened, the risks that might exist, and how to protect the people affected.